kelvins/lbph/README.md

 6. The images, labels, and histograms are stored in a data structure so we can compare all of it to a new image in the `Predict` function.
 7. Now, the algorithm is already trained and we can Predict a new image.
 8. To predict a new image we just need to call the `Predict` function passing the image as parameter.
-The `Predict` function will extract the histogram from the new image and will return the label and distance corresponding to the closest histogram if no error has occurred.
-9. It uses the [euclidean distance](#important-notes) to calculate the similarity of the histograms.
+The `Predict` function will extract the histogram from the new image, compare it to the histograms stored in the data structure and return the label and distance corresponding to the closest histogram if no error has occurred. **Note**: It uses the [euclidean distance](#comparing-histograms) metric as the default metric to compare the histograms.
 The closer to zero is the distance, the greater is the confidence.

 ## Comparing Histograms